IREA-CNR-MI/phenoricev3/README.md

 phenoriceR
 ==========

-The goal of phenoriceR is to ...
+The goal of phenoriceR is to collect scripts for postProcessing of PhenoRice result, as well as to document the processing steps and share ideas and comments.

 Installation
 ------------